bmndc/nokia-leo/root.md

 Writing Boot Image boot.img
 Boot image patched!
 ```

 That's it!
 On your desktop there will be two new image files, the modified `boot.img` and the original `boot-orig.img`.
 You can now head to [part 4].

 ![Screenshot of boot.img and boot-orig.img files as shown on desktop](assets/images/after_patch.png)

 #### Manual patching with Android Image Kitchen
-1. Extract the Android Image Kitchen tools and copy the boot image we've just obtained over to the root of the extracted folder.
+1. Extract the Android Image Kitchen package and copy the boot image you just pulled over to the root of the extracted folder.

 ![Screenshot of a list of folders and files contained in the extracted Android Image Kitchen folder](assets/images/aik.png)